wavefrontHQ/docs/pages/doc/logging_logs_settings.md

 Example:
 ![Create a map between the metrics tags and logs tags](images/logging_metrics_to_logs_map.png)

-## Customize the Time Window when Drilling into Logs
+## Customize the Time Window when Drilling Into Logs

 When you drill into logs from a chart or trace, the Logs Browser sets the same time window on the chart, Traces Browser, or application map.
 Follow these steps to increase this time window.
 Choose between 0 and 3600 seconds.